onolox/Super_DIY_DryBoxFilament/README.md

 The box can of course be improved by adding more lamps to speed up the initial heating.
 For the dimmer, I used this project: [Arduino Dimmer](https://www.instructables.com/Arduino-controlled-light-dimmer-The-circuit/ “Arduino Dimmer”), but it can be purchased from china.
 However, I find it very expensive; for the price of the store, you can buy 10x in components.

 The really difficult part that took me many months was the software, which is where the gold is.
 I used PlatformI0 in VS Code.
+It uses a PID control.
+I think the code is self-explanatory and there are comments to help.

+#### Here are some explanations about the software:

+It uses PID, but for PLA it uses a custom algorithm for the first hour.
+It's important to note that you will need to adjust the PID values for your box, because of this i made it read the values kd, ki and kp from the SD-card for quick testing, one value per line.
+The file is PID.txt.

+The run data is also saved to the SD for you to analyze.

+The interface uses LVGL.

 ### Project photos: